-I founded BRIO Financial Planning to help real people achieve financial independence.
-I have always been interested in personal finance.
-As a child, I remember being awed as the balance of the savings account my grandmother established for me rose through the magic of compounded interest.
-Of course, interest rates were a little higher then!
+I’ve been interested in personal finance since I was little.
+I remember being awed as the balance of the savings account my grandmother established for me rose through the magic of compound interest.
+Of course, interest rates were a lot higher then!
 Today we have many more options for saving and investing.
 Navigating these choices can be overwhelming, but I believe the best probability of achieving financial freedom belongs to those who create, implement and diligently follow a plan.

 I have a BS in Microbiology (paid for in part by Grandma’s savings account).
-I spent two years in the Lutheran Volunteer Corps working in an inner-city medical clinic in Washington DC and later graduated from a Physician Assistant (PA) program.
-I worked as a PA for 15 years in a variety of clinical and managerial settings.
+I spent two years in the Lutheran Volunteer Corps working in an inner-city medical clinic and later graduated from a Physician Assistant (PA) program.
+I worked as a PA for fifteen years in a variety of clinical and managerial settings.
 Eventually I decided to change gears.
-I started by taking a tax course which led to tax preparation work.
-I was hooked!
-I obtained a certificate in Financial Planning at Boston University and I passed the CFP® exam in 2010.
-In 2012 I earned the Enrolled Agent designation which allows me to represent taxpayers before the IRS.
+I started by taking a tax course which led to tax preparation work and financial planning certification at Boston University.

-I live in Quincy, MA with Matt Jarpe, my husband of 26 years, our teenaged son Sam and a dopey English Setter named Gambit.
+I live in Quincy, MA with Matt Jarpe, my husband of 27 years, our teenage son, and a dopey English Setter named Gambit.